October 1, 2025

 This design portfolio website is chaotic.
 But I love it.

 Anton is an interaction designer based in New York and one half of the design studio Anton & Irene (they make really cool stuff).
-Anton has had a very full creative career spanning over 20 years within the industry.
-While his portfolio website might seem chaotic at first sight.
-It's easy to see that everything on his portfolio website is placed and organized with intention.
-And that goes for his entire site really.
+Anton has had a very full creative career spanning over 20 years.
+While his portfolio website might seem chaotic at first sight, everything is placed and organized with intention.
+And that goes for his entire site.

-Knowing that Anton is half of an operating design studio.
-It's probably fair to say that his personal portfolio website might not be he his biggest priority.
-However, one of the reasons I like it so much is that it feels very up-to-date.
-It feels very current.
-It feels like everything that Anton has made or is interested in up until this very day is there.
-It feels alive.
+Knowing that Anton is half of an operating design studio, his personal portfolio website might not be his biggest priority.
+However, one reason I like it so much is that it feels very up-to-date, current, and alive.
+It showcases everything Anton has made or is interested in up until this very day.

-In my opinion, this is a perfect example of how to incorporate your interests/hobbies outside of your design work into your portfolio website.
+In my opinion, this is a perfect example of how to incorporate your interests outside of design into your portfolio website.
 Keep them separate.
-Make your design work be the first thing people see.
-Make sure the things you decide to include, contribute to how you want to present yourself as a designer.
+Make your design work the first thing people see.
+Ensure everything included contributes to your presentation as a designer.

 Score: 8.8/10